jo-tan/42_cub3D/README.md

 If you’ve stumbled upon this repo, you're probably curious how someone else built their `cub3d` project.

-This work was done by my amzing teammate ✨[Val](https://github.com/vdeva)✨ and me C:
+This work was done by my amazing teammate ✨[Val](https://github.com/vdeva)✨ and me C:

 I done the parsing for map and Val done the math for ray casting.